Legislation & Policy

 The United States Department of Energy (DOE) is a cabinet-level department of the United States Government concerned with the United States' policies regarding energy and safety in handling nuclear material.
 Its responsibilities include the nation's nuclear weapons program, nuclear reactor production for the United States Navy, energy conservation, energy-related research, radioactive waste disposal, and domestic energy production.
 Click for the DoE's main homepage.

-DOE Office of Energy Efficiency & Renewable Energy
+DOE Office of Critical Minerals and Energy Innovation

 DOE Solar Energy Technologies Office